gregvan/kickoff_tailwind/README.md

 - Custom view helper defaults for basic button and form elements.
 - Scaffolding templates made with Tailwind CSS

-### What you do not get
+### Once installed what do I NOT get?
-- This is not a Production-Ready app.
-This is entended for saving you two days in config work for you dev journey as Devise and Tailwind (or alternative) are a must for any sandbox project.
-This is not intended for production applications.
+- This is not intended for production applications in it's current state.
+This is entended to save you two days in config work for you dev journey as Devise and Tailwind (or alternative).

 ### Changes on this fork
 - [Devise](https://github.com/plataformatec/devise) version bumped to 4.9.8.
-- We have turned on fields in Devise for :confirmable (this required mailcatcher gem - :confirmable-savvy links also appear in you dev server log if you do not want to use the mailcatcher gem)
+- We have turned on fields in Devise for :confirmable (generated confirmation links can be accessed in development with the mailcatcher gem or by looking at the development server log)
 - The navbar has been updated to work with modern rails turbo
-- The beginnings of a separate user CRUD have been added (would like many other aspects of this module need to be locked down before ever going into production).
+- The beginnings of a separate User CRUD have been added (This would, like many other aspects of this fork, need to be locked down before ever going near a production environment).

 ### Possible future extension
 - [Devise-Invitable](https://github.com/plataformatec/devise)